The Childgrove

 Although her real love was the stage, she made several films including an award-winning performance in Alfred Hitchcock’s Lifeboat in 1944.
 She also did radio and television, including appearances on everything from Lucy to Batman.

-Bankhead claimed to enjoy drugs, and drink a bottle of bourbon and smoke 120 cigarettes every day.
-She also openly had a series of relationships with both men and women including artist Rex Whistler, offering him “an uncomplicated crash-course in sex,” Once, Bankhead’s friend called at her from the hallway outside the suite at her hotel , only to be informed by her maid that “Miss Bankhead is in the bath with Mr Whistler”.
-Hearing her friends voice down the hall, Bankhead reportedly shouted, “I’m just trying to show Rex I’m definitely a blonde!”
+Bankhead claimed to enjoy drugs, drink a bottle of bourbon, and smoke 120 cigarettes every day.
+She also openly had a series of relationships with both men and women, including artist Rex Whistler, offering him “an uncomplicated crash course in sex,” Once, Bankhead’s friend called at her from the hallway outside the suite at her hotel, only to be informed by her maid that “Miss Bankhead is in the bath with Mr Whistler.”
+Hearing her friend’s voice down the hall, Bankhead reportedly shouted, “I’m just trying to show Rex I’m definitely a blonde!”

 She was also linked romantically with Greta Garbo, Marlene Dietrich, Hattie McDaniel, Blyth Daly, and singer Billie Holiday.
 Bankhead never publicly used the term “bisexual” to describe herself, preferring to use the term “ambisextrous” instead.

-Bankhead appeared in nearly 300 film, stage, television and radio roles.
-She did over a dozen plays in London in the 1920s, one being in 1924 when she played Amy in Sidney Howard’s They Knew What They Wanted.
+Bankhead appeared in nearly 300 film, stage, television, and radio roles.
+She also performed over a dozen plays in London in the 1920s, one of which was in 1924, when she played Amy in Sidney Howard’s They Knew What They Wanted.
 The show won the 1925 Pulitzer Prize.

-She was not as public about her humanitarian efforts, but she supported foster children and helped families escape the Spanish Civil War and World War II.
+She was not as public about her humanitarian efforts but supported foster children and helped families escape the Spanish Civil War and World War II.

 Bankhead died in Manhattan on December 12, 1968, at age 66. from double pneumonia complicated by emphysema due to cigarette smoking and malnutrition.
 Her last coherent words reportedly were a garbled request for “codeine … bourbon”.